Payment form and interoperability data

 "subheader": {

-Your API response (e.g., for Get Payment Methods) should include Klarna-specific payment presentation data so your Partner can render the payment method correctly.
+Your API response (e.g., for Get Payment Methods) should include the Klarna assets returned in the response from the Payment Presentation API, so your Partner can render the payment method correctly.

 You have two options: